miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 v6.0                                                     15.02.2009
 ----
-+Added Tremere Dominate tutorial info and repaired all clan CD email.
++Added Tremere Domination tutorial info and fixed all clans CD email.
 +Repaired Heather remembrance dialogue and Gary's poster quest bugs.
 +Made Ventrue enemies use disciplines and SWAT in armor not biteable.
 +Added quest logs for Giovanni candidates and for the final endgame.